mahakbafna/Data-Ananlysis-in-Python/README.md

 ![Heat map](https://user-images.githubusercontent.com/89958567/170880625-b224e7cd-55d2-42da-9139-819341c382bf.png)

 Made Scatterplot between two related varirables which concluded that Horsepower of car seems to be highly related to car price.
+Here the scatter plots are plotted between Horsepower and MSRP are as shown below.
+With the plot given below, we can easily draw a trend line during modeling.
+I can easily see a line of best fit in the plot.
+I have not included the scatter plot between MSRP and Engine Size or Cylinders the reason for this is that these data have comparatively less correlation with the MSRP than that of MSRP and Horsepower which is 83%.
+Because as seen above the correlation between MSRP and Engine Size is of 57% and that of MSRP and Cylinders is of 65% .

 ANALYSIS 5